softchris/golang-book/06-io/02-file-directories/README.md

 Things you likely want to do to files and directories are moving them about, removing them, rename them etc. In short, high-level operations that is less about the content of the file but doing something with it.

+## Introduction

+In this chapter you will:

+- Analyze a file for its metadata like size, modified date and more.
+- Copy files from one location to the next.
+- Rename files.
+- Remove files.
+- Create and read directories.

 ## File information

 You might want to look at a specific file and find out various details about it.
 Things that can be interesting are: